Academic Status Committee

 Ex Officio members include:

-• Vice Dean of Education
+• Senior Associate Dean of Educational Affairs

 • Associate Dean of Medical Education